 - Cisco Unified CallManager Assistant does not support SIP presence. - Cisco Unified CallManager supports an inbound presence request to a directory number that is associated with a hunt list. - Cisco Unified CallManager rejects presence requests to a directory number that is associated with a hunt pilot. - Because the administrator ensures that the watcher is authorized to monitor the destination when configuring a BLF/SpeedDial, presence group authorization does not apply to BLF/SpeedDials.

-- For Cisco Unified IP Phones with multiple lines, the phone uses the cached information that is associated with the line directory number for missed and placed calls to determine presence authorization.
+For SIP phones, presence group authorization also does not apply to any directory number or SIP URI that is configured as a BLF/Speed Dial that appears in a call list. - For Cisco Unified IP Phones with multiple lines, the phone uses the cached information that is associated with the line directory number for missed and placed calls to determine presence authorization.
 If this call information is not present, the phone uses the primary line as the subscriber for presence authorization.
 For BLF/SpeedDial buttons on Cisco Unified IP Phones with multiple lines, the phone uses the first available line as the subscriber. - When a user monitors a directory number configured for Cisco IP SIP Phone models 7960, 7940, 7905, and 7912, the system displays a status icon for 'not on the phone' on the watcher device when the presentity is off-hook (but not in a call connected state).
 These phones do not detect an off-hook status.
-For all other phone types, the system displays the status icon for 'on the phone' on the watcher device for an off-hook condition at the presentity.
+For all other phone types, the system displays the status icon for 'on the phone' on the watcher device for an off-hook condition at the presentity. - You can configure BLF in the BAT phone template.